-The constructor is a special method, added with PHP 5, that is executed when an object is created.
-A constructor isn’t required, and you don’t need to use a constructor if you don’t want to set any property values or perform any actions when the object is created.
+The constructor is a special method, added with PHP 5, that is executed automatically when an object is created.
 Only one constructor is allowed.

 $this->total = 0; // starts with a 0 total

-As a constructor is still a function, it can use arguments.
+As a constructor is a function, it can use arguments.
+For example,

 This method is invoked when we try to cast an object to a string.
 It takes no parameters, and it is expected to return a string.